 Expanded In-person Model: The model for fall 2021 expanded the on-campus experience by providing for in-person learning for all labs and shops (on campus), while General Education classes were virtual.
-General Education classes will return to in-person classes beginning spring 2022 semester.
-Student activities and clubs will resume in person, and athletics will resume within the guidelines set by NJCAA, the Seaboard Conference, and other national collegiate sports organizations, and in compliance with this Health & Safety plan.
+General Education classes only will remain remote for the first two weeks of the spring semester, with plans to assess a potential return to in-person after that time.
+Student activities and clubs will resume in person to the greatest extent possible, and athletics will resume within the guidelines set by NJCAA, the Seaboard Conference, and other national collegiate sports organizations, and in compliance with this Health & Safety plan.